A VAE Approach to Sample Multivariate Extremes: Proposed VAE Architecture

 \subsection{Sampling from Heavy-tailed Radius Distributions}

-To tailor the VAE framework introduced in Section \ref{amortize VI} to heavy-tailed random variables, we satisfy Condition \ref{Xinvgamma}, i.e. we set the prior $Z_{rad}$ as an inverse gamma distribution with parameters $\alpha$ and $\beta$.
-Notice that as if $Z_{rad}$ follows an inverse gamma distribution with parameters $\alpha$ and $\beta$, then for each $c>0$, $cZ_{rad}$ is an inverse gamma with parameters $\alpha$ and $c\beta$.
+The first component of our framework is a VAE designed to sample a heavy-tailed radius $R$.
+To tailor the VAE framework introduced in Section \ref{amortize VI} to the sampling of heavy-tailed random variables, we set the prior $Z_{rad}$ to follow inverse gamma distribution with parameters $\alpha$ and $\beta$, i.e. $Z_{rad}$ satisfies Condition \ref{Xinvgamma}.
+Notice that if $Z_{rad}$ follows an inverse gamma distribution with parameters $\alpha$ and $\beta$, then for each $c>0$, $cZ_{rad}$ is an inverse gamma with parameters $\alpha$ and $c\beta$.
 Consequently, and without loss of generality, we set parameter $\beta$ of $Z_{rad}$ equal to $1$.
 Overall, we replace the light-tailed system described in Example \ref{ex: standard VAE} by the following heavy-tailed system:

-with $f_{\mathbf{\Gamma}}$ (resp. $f_{\mathbf{Inv\Gamma}}$) the pdf of a Gamma (resp. inverse Gamma) distribution. $\alpha_\theta$, $\beta_\theta$, $\alpha_\phi$, $\beta_\phi$ are ReLU neural networks functions with parameters $\theta$ and $\phi$.
-We may stress that the above parameterization ensures the non-negativeness of the samples both for the target and the likelihood.\\ Following from the multiplicative framework described in Section 4.1, the following proposition holds regarding the heavy-tailed distributions of this univariate VAE scheme. \begin{proposition} We consider the VAE parameterization described by Equations \eqref{eq: rad_prior}, \eqref{eq: Gamma dist} and \eqref{eq: target_rad}.
-If we further assume that the function $\alpha_{\theta}(.)$ is a strictly positive constant and the function $\beta_{\theta}(.)$ satisfies
+with $f_{\mathbf{\Gamma}}$ the pdf of a Gamma distribution. $\alpha_\theta$, $\beta_\theta$, $\alpha_\phi$, $\beta_\phi$ are ReLU neural networks functions with parameters $\theta$ and $\phi$.
+We may stress that the above parameterization ensures the non-negativeness of the samples both for the target and the likelihood.\\ The following proposition characterizes the heavy-tailed behavior of this univariate VAE scheme. \begin{proposition} We consider the VAE parameterization described by Equations \eqref{eq: rad_prior}, \eqref{eq: Gamma dist} and \eqref{eq: target_rad}.
+If we further assume that the function $\alpha_{\theta}(.)$ is equal to a strictly positive constant, and the function $\beta_{\theta}(.)$ satisfies

 then the univariate output distribution sampled by this VAE scheme is heavy-tailed with tail index equal to $\alpha$. \end{proposition} In our implementation, we impose on $\beta_\theta(.)$ to satisfy Equations \eqref{eq: limit beta} and \eqref{eq: limit beta 2} by choosing